-Prednisone is a strong synthetic corticosteroid steroid used to treat a wide variety of issues not exclusive to humans.
-Vets prescribe this drug to treat lots of different conditions found in pets including dogs.
-If you’ve heard about this drug and want to know more about it in regards to your dog, you have come to the right place.
+Prednisone is a strong synthetic corticosteroid steroid used to treat a variety of issues not exclusive to humans.
+Vets prescribe this drug to treat many different conditions in pets including dogs.
+If you’ve heard about this drug and want to know more in regards to your dog, you’ve come to the right place.

 If your K9 has been recommended for a prescription dose of Prednisone it could very well save their life.
-Often times a veterinarian will suggest this treatment if your dog is suffering from a systemic disease or condition which is could be quite serious in nature.
+Veterinarians will use this treatment if your dog is suffering from a systemic disease or condition.

 Can I Give My Dog Prednisone ?
-Answer: Yes, but only if Prescribed by a Vet
+Answer: Yes, as prescribed by a vet

 Prednisone comes in topical, injectable and most popularly oral tablet form as a prescription only from your vet.
 It will affect every organ in your dog’s body because of it’s strong properties.
 This steroid acts by suppressing the immune system and blocking certain responses produced in the body.

-You can expect your dog to show negative effects as a result of this drug.
+Expect your dog to show some negative effects as a result of this drug.
 The most obvious may be that dogs tend to drink more water because it dehydrates them.
 This will get your attention when they have to urinate frequently.
 It is normal.
 Many people report stomachs problems in their pets so ask your vet if you should give it to your dog in their food in order to avoid an upset stomach.

-There are sometimes other side effects you should know about when your dog is being treated with this drug.
-We won’t list all possible symptoms here, for the sake of easy reading, but be sure to monitor your dog for abnormal behavior or adverse reactions.
-In general expect fatigue, hair loss, diarrhea, weight gain, vomiting and possibly a change in behavior including slight increased aggression.
-If you think a symptom is very serious then definitely take your dog back to the veterinarian for close observation.
+Other side effects can occur when your dog is being treated with this drug.
+We won’t list all possible symptoms here, for the sake of easy reading, but monitor your K9 for abnormal behavior or adverse reactions.
+Fatigue, hair loss, diarrhea, weight gain, vomiting and possibly a change in behavior including slight increased aggression are all possible.
+If you think a symptom is very serious then take your dog back to the veterinarian for close observation.

 When Not to Take Prednisone

 Communication with your vet is critical since only you can represent your dog at the clinic.
-There are certain drugs that cannot interact well with Prednisone and they are listed below so you can be sure not to make a fatal mistake:
+There are certain drugs that cannot interact well with Prednisone.
+They are listed below so you can be sure not to make a fatal mistake:

 All other nonsteroidal anti-inflammatory meds, Rifampin, Phenobarbital, Salicylate, Mitotane, Phenytoin, Diuretics, Anticholinesterase, Amphotericin B, Erythromycin and some vaccines.
-Keep in mind this is not an extensive list.
+This is not an extensive list.
 Inform your vet of any drugs that you are giving your dog to avoid complications.

 If your dog is diabetic or pregnant tell your veterinarian before they prescribe this glucocorticoid.
 Also, inform the vet if you know that your dog has a bad or weak liver because this organ plays a key role in the use of Prednisone.